stevenchiu30801/bans-5gc-in-a-box/README.md

 - Gateway/Router 192.168.3.2
 - MME/AMF IP 192.168.2.2

 NOTE 1: For [deploying 5GC only](#deploying-5gc-only), it should be fine to set your desired address on both eNodeB and Kubernetes node interface connecting to eNodeB.
-Simply make sure packets be correctly forwarded between two devices.
+Simply make sure packets can be correctly forwarded between two devices.

 NOTE 2: For deploying 5GC [with SDN-based transport](#deploying-5gc-with-sdn-based-transport) and [with BANS](#deploying-5gc-with-bans), `${ENODEB_INTF}` should be any available address under subnet 192.168.3.0/24 by default.
 See [Customizing Configuration](#customizing-configuration) section to customize the subnet in deployment.